 The coaching robot is not allowed to communicate directly with the robot players, i. e. it is neither allowed to send any messages to the players nor is it allowed to listen on ports that are used by players to send messages.
 Instead, it sends messages to the GameController's coaching interface by using the struct defined in the header SPLCoachMessage.h that is distributed with the latest GameController release.
-These messages have a maximum size of 81 bytes and will be copied by the GameController to its standard messages.
-However, independent of the sending frequency of a coach, the GameController will accept a new message only every 10 seconds - all other coach messages will be dropped.
-It is intended to display the coach messages to the audience, e. g. via the GameController display.
-Therefore, these messages have to be in a human-readable format and may not contain any numbers.
+These messages have a maximum size of 250 bytes and will be copied by the GameController to its standard messages.
+However, independent of the sending frequency of a coach, the GameController will accept a new message every second - all other coach messages will be dropped.
+There are no limitation on how these messages should be formatted.
 Failure to follow these specifications will result in the inability to use the coaching robot until it is able to follow these specifications.

-The use of remote processing/sensing is prohibited.
+Besides the coaching robot, the use of remote processing/sensing is prohibited.